 Session Title – Performing Empathy: When Literary Texts Are Acts of Kindness

 A non-exhaustive list of related questions may include: How do specific literary works perform empathy or reinvigorate our compassion?
 How does literature put on the stage or page our everyday acts of kindness?
 What kind of empathy can be learned or generated in the classroom?
 This session aims to reflect on these questions through close reading, literary theory and historicism, pedagogy, and performance theories.
-Papers may explore close analyses of literary texts, classroom stories of literature and empathy, interdisciplinary exploration of sympathetic literature, among other possibilities.
+Papers may explore close analyses of literary texts, theoretical discussions or classroom stories of literature and empathy, interdisciplinary exploration of sympathetic literature, among other possibilities.

 Areas of inquiry encompass, but are not limited to, the following:

 - Performance theories